 Watch for workers.

-Keep an eye out for the safety colors of orange and florescent lime-green that all workers wear when on the roads.
+Keep an eye out for the safety colors of orange and fluorescent lime-green that all workers wear when on the roads.

 If you must pull over or are in an accident in the work zone, stay in your vehicle.

-Call *999 on your cell phone for non-emergency roadway assistance.
+Call *999 for non-emergency roadway assistance.